yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 # Tools

 As we explored in unit 1, agents use tools to perform various actions.
 In `smolagents`, tools are treated as functions that an LLM can call within an agent system.
-To interact with a tool, the LLM needs an **interface description**, which includes the following components:
+To interact with a tool, the LLM needs an **interface description** with these key components:

-- **Name**
+- **Name**: What the tool is called
-- **Tool description**
+- **Tool description**: What the tool does
-- **Input types and their descriptions**
+- **Input types and descriptions**: What arguments the tool accepts
-- **Output type**
+- **Output type**: What the tool returns

-For instance, Alfred, preparing for a party at Wayne Manor, may need to utilize several tools to gather information.
-This could involve searching for catering services, finding superhero party theme ideas, or identifying the best entertainment options for the guests.
-To do this, he can use the `web_search` tool.
-The interface for this tool might look like the following:
+For instance, while preparing for a party at Wayne Manor, Alfred needs various tools to gather information - from searching for catering services to finding party theme ideas.
+Here's how a simple search tool interface might look:

 - **Name:** `web_search`
-- **Tool description:** A tool that allows searching the web for specific queries.
+- **Tool description:** Searches the web for specific queries
-- **Input types and their descriptions:** `arguments` (a string representing the search query)
+- **Input:** `query` (string) - The search term to look up
-- **Output type:** A string representing the search results.
+- **Output:** String containing the search results

-By using these tools, the agent can make informed decisions and gather relevant information for any aspect of the party planning.
+By using these tools, Alfred can make informed decisions and gather all the information needed for planning the perfect party.

 Below, you can see an animation illustrating how a tool call is managed:

 ![Agentic pipeline from https://huggingface.co/docs/smolagents/conceptual_guides/react](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/Agent_ManimCE.gif)

-## General Structure
+## Tool Creation Methods

 In `smolagents`, tools can be defined in two ways:
-1. **Using the `@tool` decorator** to define a function-based tool.
+1. **Using the `@tool` decorator** for simple function-based tools
-2. **Creating a subclass of `Tool`**, which provides useful methods.
+2. **Creating a subclass of `Tool`** for more complex functionality

-### <code>@tool</code> Decorator
+### The `@tool` Decorator

 The `@tool` decorator is the recommended way to define simple tools.
 Under the hood, smolagents will parse basic information about the function from Python.
 So if you name you function clearly and a good docstring, it will be easier for the LLM to use.
 Using this approach, we define a function with: